Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11: Script that counts the number of directories and sub-directories in the current directory and show hidden directories.

 Task 12: Scripts that displays the 10 newest files in the current directory.

+Task 13: Script that takes a list of words as input and prints only words that appear exactly once.